Alyson Shotz: Works and exhibitions, 1999–2009

-Beginning in the late 1990s, Shotz began receiving critical attention for work that The New Yorker deemed "a cyberorganic spin on landscape," which she exhibited at venues including the Aldrich Museum of Contemporary Art, MoMA PS1 and MASS MoCA.Mass MoCA.
-"Mirror Mirror," Events.
-Retrieved July 10, 2022.
+In the late 1990s, Shotz began receiving critical attention for work The New Yorker deemed "a cyberorganic spin on landscape," in exhibitions at the Aldrich Museum of Contemporary Art, MoMA PS1 and MASS MoCA.
 The New Art Examiner described her solo exhibition at Susan Inglett (1999) as displaying a "fascination with nature that's part childlike wonder, part humorous romp, and part clinical investigation."
 It included a digital photo of collaged budding flowers suggesting genetic engineering, a video, and Pink Swarm, one of two shimmering, suspended topiary- or cloud-like sculptures made of plastic, wire and clear surgical tubing.
 Covered with hundreds of tiny petals that dripped strings of goo, the sculptures evoked natural processes gone to excess.